nickav/myspace/data/posts/0003_wasm_from_scratch.md

 ## Structs

-As far as I can tell, the most you can return from a function is a `u64` and this gets returned to JS as a `BigInt`.
-If you want to return a struct from a function you can either pack it into a `u32` or a `u64` and re-interpret the bytes as needed, or you can return a pointer to the struct and decode the struct fields from the pointer.
+If you want to return a struct from a function you can either pack it into a `u32` or a `u64` and re-interpret the bytes, or you can return a pointer to the struct and decode the struct fields.
 I think returning a pointer is a bit easier to work with so that's what I normally do.

 For example: